Patty and Selma: Relationships

 Despite being identical twins, Patty and Selma have very different track records when it comes to finding dates.
 According to Marge, Patty chose a life of celibacy, while Selma had celibacy thrust upon her.
-Her standards are extremely low, as evidenced by her comments on Mr. Burns: "Single, eh?
+Her standards are extremely low, as evidenced by her comments on Mr. Burns: "Single?
 Well, he passes the Selma Test."

 Selma has actively sought out a husband, and has been married to six different men.
 Her current name has evolved into Selma Bouvier-Terwilliger-Hutz-McClure-Stu-Simpson-D'Amico.
 Her first marriage, to Robert "Sideshow Bob" Terwilliger, ended when his plan to kill her was foiled by Bart.
 After an off-screen marriage to Lionel Hutz, she began dating Troy McClure.
 They married, but she soon discovered it was just a sham to boost his flagging career.
 She told him she was unwilling to bring a baby into a loveless marriage and broke it off.
 Another unseen marriage was to Disco Stu, which was annulled by the Pope.
 For a time she dated Abe Simpson, to the horror of Homer and Patty.
 Despite their objections, the two got married, but came to realize it would not work due to his age and her job, so they called it quits.
 Her most recent husband is Fat Tony D'Amico, though he was already married and regarded Selma as his "gumare".
 It has been implied that Selma had a second failed marriage to Sideshow Bob, giving her a total of seven marriages.

 One person Selma refused to marry was Apu Nahasapeemapetilon, because she said her collection of last names was long enough.
 However, there is evidence that she slept with Apu after Homer and Marge's second wedding.
 Selma has also dated various other men around Springfield, among them Hans Moleman, Moe Szyslak, and pitifully, Barney Gumble.
 She was rejected by Groundskeeper Willie, who upon seeing her dating video remarked "Back to the Loch with you Nessie".